f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 Narrative Check
 ---------------

 You've built your first WAF policy on F5 Distributed Cloud.
 This WAF policy can be applied to any additional load balancers deployed in this namespace.
 The F5 XC WAAP suite can be configured to protect applications across your on-prem data center, Azure, AWS, GCP and SAAS environments.
 This allows your team to uniformly manage application security across all of your public, private and SAAS applications.
-Now that you are familiar with how to build WAF policies on F5 Distributed Cloud, we can start getting our hands dirty with testing to ensure the ACME Azure application is protected.
+Now that you are familiar with how to build WAF policies on F5 Distributed Cloud, we can start getting our hands dirty with testing to ensure the ACME application is protected.

 Task 3: Testing the WAF Policy & Reviewing Event Data